skeema/skeema/doc/examples.md

 Note that Skeema won't use online DDL unless [configured to do so](faq.md#how-do-i-configure-skeema-to-use-online-schema-change-tools).

-Ordinarily, in between `skeema diff` and `skeema push`, you would want to make a commit to a new branch, open a pull request for review, and merge to master.
+Ordinarily, in between `skeema diff` and `skeema push`, you would want to make a commit to a new branch, open a pull request, get a coworker to review, and merge the pull request.
 These steps have been elided here for brevity.

 ### Generate DDL from adding or removing files